hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 Source:  Excerpt from the Conclusion (Chapter 6) of E. Labrousse's *Bayle* (1983), translated by Denys Potts (New York:  Oxford University Press).

+### Richard Feynman

+"[T]he imagination of nature is far, far greater than the imagination of man."

+Source:  *The Value of Science*, lecture at the Autumn 1955 meeting of the National Academy of Sciences.
+Printed in CalTech's *Engineering and Science* magazine, Dec.
+1955 issue, vol. 19, no. 3, pp. 13-15.
+Reprinted in *What Do You Care What Other People Think?
+Further Adventures of a Curious Character* (Norton, 1988) and *The Pleasure of Finding Things Out:  The Best Short Works of Richard P. Feynman* (Perseus, 1999).
+Also appears in Feynman's John Danz lectures at the University of Washington, April 1963; printed in *The Meaning of it All:  Thoughts of a Citizen-Scientist* (Perseus, 1998), p.
+10.

 ## Required reading for all applied statisticians and data professionals (IMHO)

 D. G. Altman and J. M. Bland, 1995: Absence of evidence is not evidence of absence. *British Medical Journal*, 311: 485.